 Another central finding is the importance of keeping ones eyes and ears open for the magic in children’s creative processes.
-The narrative devices scary and funny were very important for the children throughout the entire process — and was acknowledged by the teacher.
+The narrative devices scary and funny were very important for the children throughout the entire process — and this was acknowledged by the teacher.

-The findings demonstrate the importance for early childhood teachers and researchers to acknowledge that all aspects are equally important — as bricks in a puzzle — when young children create animated stories.
+In this article, the findings demonstrate the importance for early childhood teachers and researchers to acknowledge that all aspects are equally important — as bricks in a puzzle — when young children create animated stories.
 The different aspects contribute in different ways during the creation process — to a final product.

 Link to the article